IrakozeLoraine/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ### `File 2-mul.c`: is a C program that multiplies two integers

 ### `File 3-print_numbers.c`: is a C program that prints numbers from 0 to 9 followed by a new line

+### `File 4-print_most_numbers.c`: is a C program that prints numbers from 0 to 9 except 2 and 4 followed by a new line